-You will be spending the entire semester working on a project for a local Not For Profit or charitable organization.
+You will be spending the entire semester working on a project with a community partner.
 As such, materials describing community-engaged projects and partners will be provided.
 It is your responsibility to review these materials before interacting with the client.